xinzhan/core-services.en/help/id-service/getting-started/getting-started-match-rates.md

 title: Understanding ID Syncronization and Match Rates
 description: An overview of ID synchronization processes and match rates in the Experience Cloud ID service, including Adobe Media Optimizer.
-SEO title: Understanding Adobe Experience Cloud ID Service and Match Rates SEO description: An overview of the synchronization processes and match rates in the Adobe Experience Cloud ID service, including Adobe Media Optimizer.
+seo-title: Understanding Adobe Experience Cloud ID Service and Match Rates
+seo-description: An overview of the synchronization processes and match rates in the Adobe Experience Cloud ID service, including Adobe Media Optimizer.
-author: giurgiu
+doc-type: reference

 ---